OmriGrossW/Image-Morphing/README.md

   corresponding images of the warped sequences, weighed according to the value of t and <sequence length>.

-Color estimation is calculated by Bilinear interpolation by default, and can be triggered to give better and smoother color estimation with '-g' flag added as a Bonus for Gaussian estimation using Gaussian values matrix.
+Color estimation is calculated by nearest-neighbor interpolation by default (taking the color of the nearest pixel).
+To change the color estimation for the better, use '-b' flag for bilinear interpolation and use '-g' for Gaussian estimation to get even better and smoother color estimation using  the Gaussian values matrix.